anwyho/bartbot.bak/readme.md

     * A Python library for accessing the BART API with caching
   * [Dark Sky](darksky) _(Future Support)_
     * API endpoint for weather information at specific stations
+  * Transfer and arrival notifications
+    * I've thought hard about how to implement these with AWS Lambda constraings (and even AWS Step Functions), but haven't come to any solid ideas yet, since neither can take the ~2hr longest trip (Antioch to Dublin Pleasanton).
+Please shoot me a message if you happen to have a work-around!
+  * Increased use of concurrency (even though I'm working in Python)
+    * I can easily see implementing futures

 <!-- emoji test :smile: :monorail: :light_rail: :metro: -->